HIGH-FIDELITY VACUUM TUBE

 Further information is provided by the following table ex Mullard UK, that shows comparative performance between the Mullard EL34 and EL84 valves in various output stage configurations.

-These papers are posted with permission from Linear Audio www.linearaudio.net and their author Rudolf Moers.
+These papers were added in February 2014 with kind permission from Linear Audio http://www.linearaudio.net and their author Rudolf Moers.

-The engineering design methods developed by Mr Moers may be used to
+developed by Mr. Moers may be used to determine theoretical optimum plate/screen

-determine theoretical plate/screen load ratios for ultra-linear operation
+load ratios for ultra-linear operation of power tubes.

 This phenomenom is particularly true of low frequency reproduction, suggesting that ultra-linear connection is superior for double bass violin, bass guitar and general hi-fidelity reproduction down to about 40 Hz - which is the lowest musical frequency normally reproduced in popular music.